 How You Can Help

-Give generously to Sandy Hook Promise through Sloan’s fundraiser to help end school shootings and create a culture of violence prevention.
+Give generously to Sandy Hook Promise through Sloan’s fundraiser to help end school shootings and prevent violence.